DATES

 - Identifying, registering and protecting intellectual property

-- Copyright Act (including fair dealing), Trade-Marks Act, and clearances
+- Copyright Act (including fair dealing), Trade-Marks Act, and clearances • Acquisition and licensing of rights, Life rights

-- Errors and Omissions insurance and clearance procedures
+- Errors and Omissions insurance and clearance procedures • Chain of Title

 - Rights of privacy and personality

-Tara Parker is a partner in the Entertainment Group at Goodmans.
-Represents major US and Canadian studios, broadcasters, independent producers and a range of creative and business clients, in the development, production, financing and exploitation of film, television, and other digital media projects.
-Recognized by The Best Lawyers in Canada (named 2021 Toronto Entertainment Lawyer of the Year), The Canadian Legal Lexpert® Directory, The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada (Entertainment Law), Chambers Canada, Who’s Who Legal Canada and Euromoney’s Guides to the World’s Leading Technology, Media & Telecommunications Lawyers and Women in Business Law (media).
-Frequent speaker/panelist at media conferences and guest lecturer on entertainment law at the University of Toronto Law School and Ryerson University.
-Has appeared as a guest expert on “format/reality programming” and “copyright/street art” on BNN and CTV networks.
-Advisory Board Member for the BANFF Spark Accelerator for Women in the Business of Media.
-Tara has contributed articles to various entertainment law publications.
-Past President and Chair of Crow’s Theatre.
-Member of LSUC, WIFT-Toronto, Film Ontario and ACCT and past member of OBA’s Entertainment, Media and Communications Law Section Executive.
+Recognized by The Best Lawyers in Canada (named 2021 Toronto Entertainment Lawyer of the Year), The Canadian Legal Lexpert® Directory, The Lexpert®/American Lawyer Guide to the Leading 500 Lawyers in Canada (Entertainment Law), Chambers Canada, Who’s Who Legal Canada and Euromoney’s Guides to the World’s Leading Technology, Media & Telecommunications Lawyers and Women in Business Law (media), Tara is a frequent speaker/panelist at media conferences and guest lecturer on entertainment law at the University of Toronto Law School and Ryerson University.

 - Canadian Content overview

-- Corporate Structures (production services, co-ventures and treaty co-productions)
+- Corporate Structures (production services, co-ventures and treaty co-productions

 - Broadcast licensing and regulatory issues